slhck/ffmpeg-normalize/README.md

 - `-ar SAMPLE_RATE, --sample-rate SAMPLE_RATE`: Audio sample rate to use for output files in Hz.

-    Will use input sample rate by default.
+    Will use input sample rate by default, except for EBU normalization, which will change the input sample rate to 192 kHz.

 - `-koa, --keep-original-audio`: Copy original, non-normalized audio streams to output file